Our digital product

 - We transform the raw yield data collected by the harvester into geospatial data ready for further analysis and clean it.

-- From the cleaned data, we create management zones, taking into account elevation, soil variations, remote sensing data, and other site-specific characteristics.
+- From the cleaned data, if needed we create management zones, taking into account elevation, soil variations, remote sensing data, and other site-specific characteristics.

-- After consulting with the farmer, we dose the zones according to the treatments and upload the final map to the equipment’s monitor.
+- After consulting with the farmer, we dose the grids or zones according to the treatments and upload the final map to the equipment’s monitor or we send it via cloud.

 - We measure the applications afterwards if needed, so the results of the treatments can be seen.

-- After harvest, we further optimise our maps based on the latest yield data.
+- After harvest, we further optimise our maps based on the latest yield data and earlier treatments.
+This method leads to the full-scale full personalized economic optimization.

 Our workflow in a nutshell